DeBraid/tech-notes/deep-learning-andrew-ng.md

 ### Where do we get the features from?

 Teams of 10s-100s of researchers spent decades hand-engineering features.
-For example, one common technique, SIFT, took David Lo (s) 10 years to develop SIFT, and it works pretty well, but still needs improvement.
+For example, one common technique, SIFT, took David Lowe 10 years to develop SIFT, and it works pretty well, but still needs improvement, [SIFT paper](http://www.cs.ubc.ca/~lowe/keypoints/).

 > Even elite researchers in the field of machine learning often have difficulty comprehending the code!